phillthetechguy/SerivceNowLab/README.md

 <img src="https://i.imgur.com/LvW07K3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-From there we would go and create a new ticket since one isn't assigned:  <br/>
+From there we would go to incident and create a new ticket since one isn't assigned:  <br/>
 <img src="https://i.imgur.com/rsZzyrb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Now that its created open the incident and assign it to ourselves with updated notes:  <br/>
+Now that its created open the incident and assign it to ourselves while also updating notes:  <br/>
 <img src="https://i.imgur.com/MLW7Lll.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-If issue is fixed we resolve the ticket by adding a resolution note and changing state to resolved:  <br/>
+If issue is solved, we resolve the ticket by adding a resolution note and changing state to resolved:  <br/>
 <img src="https://i.imgur.com/NxnA7Ya.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />